backstage/backstage/plugins/techdocs/api-report.md

 // @public (undocumented)
 export const techdocsApiRef: ApiRef<TechDocsApi>;

-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@property" is not defined in this configuration
 // Warning: (ae-missing-release-tag) "TechDocsClient" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public